Marseille, France

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Marseille, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small studio apartment to a larger family home.
 Next, you should research the different neighborhoods in Marseille to find one that suits your lifestyle and needs.
 Some popular areas include Le Panier, known for its old-world charm, or La Joliette, which is a modern, bustling area with many shops and restaurants.
 Once you've identified your preferred area, you can start your search for a property.
 There are several online platforms that list properties for rent or sale in Marseille, such as Seloger, Leboncoin, or Pap.
 These websites allow you to filter your search based on your preferences, such as the number of bedrooms, price range, and location.
 In addition to online searches, you might also consider hiring a real estate agent.
 They can provide valuable local knowledge and help you navigate the French property market.
 When you find a property you're interested in, you'll need to contact the landlord or estate agent to arrange a viewing.
 It's important to ask plenty of questions during the viewing to ensure the property meets your needs.
 If you decide to proceed with a property, you'll need to provide several documents to the landlord or estate agent.
 These typically include proof of income, identification, and possibly a reference from a previous landlord.
 Once your application is accepted, you'll sign a lease agreement.
 Be sure to read this carefully and understand all the terms before signing.
 Finally, you'll need to arrange utilities and internet for your new home.
 Some properties may include these in the rent, while others will require you to set these up yourself.
-Remember, finding a place to live can take time, so it's important to start your search well in advance of your move to Marseille," said one expat who made the move to Marseille.
+Remember, finding a place to live can take time, so it's important to start your search well in advance of your move to Marseille," wrote one member in Marseille.

 What is a typical expat home or apartment like in Marseille?

 "A typical expat home or apartment in Marseille, is often located in the city center or in the more residential neighborhoods.
 These homes are usually in close proximity to local amenities such as shops, restaurants, and public transportation.
 The apartments are often housed in traditional French buildings, with high ceilings, large windows, and sometimes even with original features like wooden beams or ornate moldings.
 The size of the apartment can vary, but it is common to find one or two-bedroom apartments for expats.
 The living area is usually spacious, with a separate kitchen equipped with modern appliances.
 Some apartments may also have a small balcony or terrace, offering views of the city or the sea.
 The interior design often combines traditional French charm with modern comfort.
 It's common to see a mix of antique and contemporary furniture, with a color palette that reflects the Mediterranean surroundings, using shades of blue, white, and earth tones.
 Most expat homes in Marseille come furnished, but there are also options for unfurnished apartments for those who prefer to bring or buy their own furniture.
 The apartments usually have a bathroom with a shower or bathtub, and some may even have an additional guest toilet.
 In terms of utilities, most apartments in Marseille are equipped with central heating, and some may also have air conditioning, which can be a relief during the hot summer months.
 Internet connection and cable TV are usually included in the rent, and some buildings may also offer amenities like a communal laundry room or a bicycle storage area.
 Safety is also a consideration for many expats, so it's common to find apartments in Marseille with secure entry systems, and some may also have a concierge service.
-Despite being in the heart of the city, many expat homes in Marseille offer a peaceful and quiet living environment, making it a comfortable place to live and work," remarked one expat who made the move to Marseille.
+Despite being in the heart of the city, many expat homes in Marseille offer a peaceful and quiet living environment, making it a comfortable place to live and work," said one expat in Marseille.

 What is the average cost of housing in Marseille?